cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     ![](static/documentation/images/image008.jpg)

-1. An image can be zoom in/out using mouse's wheel.
+1. An image can be scaled in/out using mouse's wheel.
 The image will be zoomed relatively your current cursor position.
     Thus, if you point on an object, it will be under your mouse during zooming process.

 1. An image can be moved/shifted by holding left mouse button inside some area without annotated objects.